 As people spread from Africa to India, Australia, all over Asia, and Europe, they took their bows and arrows with them.
 People in Australia seem to have forgotten about the hunting bow and arrow, but people did use bows and arrows all over Asia, Africa, and Europe.

 (Really shooting an arrow, but you can see it really well here)

 A bow and arrow is a kind of lever.
 It’s a third-class lever, where the fulcrum is one end of the bow, the force is your hand pulling the bow in the middle, and the weight is the other end of the bow.

-It’s not easy to use a bow.
-You need years of lessons and practice to be good at it.
+It’s easy to learn to hit the target, but to be as good as professional soldiers in early armies were, you need years of lessons and practice to build the right muscles.
 Because it took so long to train good archers, only the richest countries could afford to have companies of archers – or places where hunting was part of everyday life, like Central Asia.

 Central Asian people invented the composite bow